Henry II of England: Reconstruction of royal government

 On landing in England on 8 December 1154, Henry quickly took oaths of loyalty from some of the barons and was then crowned alongside Eleanor at Westminster Abbey on 19 December.
-The royal court was gathered in April 1155, where the barons swore fealty to the King and his sons.
+At the coronation Henry wore one of the imperial crowns his mother brought back from Germany; they had once belonged to Emperor Henry V. The royal court was gathered in April 1155, where the barons swore fealty to the King and his sons.
 Several potential rivals still existed, including Stephen's son William and Henry's brothers Geoffrey and William, but they all died in the next few years, leaving Henry's position secure.
 Nonetheless, Henry inherited a difficult situation in England, as the kingdom had suffered extensively during the civil war.
 In many parts of the country the fighting had caused serious devastation, although some other areas remained largely unaffected.
 Numerous "adulterine", or unauthorised, castles had been built as bases for local lords.
 The authority of the royal forest law had collapsed in large parts of the country.
 The King's income had declined seriously and royal control over the coin mints remained limited.

-Henry presented himself as the legitimate heir to Henry I and commenced rebuilding the kingdom in his image.
+Henry presented himself as the legitimate heir to Henry I and began rebuilding the kingdom in his image.
 Although Stephen had tried to continue Henry I's method of government during his reign, the younger Henry's new government characterised those nineteen years as a chaotic and troubled period, with all these problems resulting from Stephen's usurpation of the throne.
-Henry was also careful to show that, unlike his mother the Empress, he would listen to the advice and counsel of others.
+Henry was also careful to show that, unlike his mother, he would listen to the advice and counsel of others.
 Various measures were immediately carried out although, since Henry spent six and a half years out of the first eight years of his reign in France, much work had to be done at a distance.
 The process of demolishing the unauthorised castles from the war continued.
 Efforts were made to restore the system of royal justice and the royal finances.
 Henry also invested heavily in the construction and renovation of prestigious new royal buildings.

 The King of Scotland and local Welsh rulers had taken advantage of the long civil war in England to seize disputed lands; Henry set about reversing these losses.
-In 1157 pressure from Henry resulted in the young King Malcolm of Scotland returning the lands in the north of England he had taken during the war; Henry promptly began to refortify the northern frontier.
+In 1157 pressure from Henry resulted in the young Malcolm IV of Scotland returning the lands in the north of England he had taken during the war; Henry promptly began to refortify the northern frontier.
 Restoring Anglo-Norman supremacy in Wales proved harder, and Henry had to fight two campaigns in north and south Wales in 1157 and 1158 before the Welsh princes Owain Gwynedd and Rhys ap Gruffydd submitted to his rule, agreeing to the pre-civil war borders.